SOFTS-Raw sugar futures climb, robusta coffee hits 6-month low

-LONDON, Oct 9 (Reuters) - Raw sugar futures on ICE were higher on Monday, buoyed by gains in energy markets driven by conflict in the Middle East, while robusta coffee prices slumped to a six-month low.
+NEW YORK, Oct 9 (Reuters) - Raw sugar futures on ICE rose on Monday, buoyed by gains in energy markets driven by conflict in the Middle East, while robusta coffee prices slumped to a six-month low.

 SUGAR